 - It estimates and determines the appropriate interest rate or interest rates of the expected cash flows.

 - It drives the Valuations of Securities market equity value including liquidity, demand, and supply of similar instruments, stock market rates of similar securities, etc.

 Role of Registered Valuers Post Companies Act 2013, 2017 Rules

 - Through the Companies Act 2013 under section 246, the startup valuation shall be done as per provisions of the Act and by a registered valuer having the required qualification and experience.

-- Registered valuers provide a framework for the development and regulation of the profession of valuers and manner of Business valuation, including valuation standards and code of conduct for registered valuers.
+- Registered valuers provide a framework for the development and regulation of the profession of valuers and the manner of Business valuation, including valuation standards and a code of conduct for registered valuers.